suraj-codes-0o/amazone-clone-style-/README.md

-# amazone-clone-style-
+# amazone-ui-clone-style-
-amazon clone style using css
+amazon-UI-clone style using css